yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 to encompass all the types of events handled via the Win32 WaitForMultipleObjects mechanism [6].
-Both approaches described above are examples of the hook method pattern described in [3] and the Factory Call- back pattern described in [7].
+Both approaches described above are examples of the hook method pattern described in [3] and the Factory Callback pattern described in [7].
 The intent of these patterns is to provide well-defined hooks that can be specialized by applications and called back by lower-level dispatching code.
 9.5 Determine the Number of Initiation Dispatchers in an Application Many applications can be structured using just one instance